dicook/SISBID/README.md

 ### Day 1

 1. The grammar of graphics and ggplot2 (Di).
+1. Visual perception and effective plot construction (Heike)

+### Day 2

 1. Multivariate plots for bioinformatics, using ggplot2 and GGally (Di).

-### Day 2

 1. Tidy data and tidying your messy data with tidyr (Heike).
 1. Data manipulation with dplyr, purrr and broom (Heike).
-1. Advanced graphics, and statistical inference (Di)
+1. Advanced graphics, and statistical inference, gggenealogy (Di)
-1. Drawing lineage using ggenealogy and genomic plots (Di).

 ### Day 3

-1. Logo plots for genome sequences and proteins, networks (Heike).
 1. Interactive graphics using plotly, animint and ggvis (Heike).
 1. Building interactive web apps with shiny (Di).
+1. Make your own shiny app (Heike).
-1. Make your own shiny app (Di).
+1. Polish and share your own shiny app (Di).

 ## Software list